aiven/aiven-docs/docs/products/opensearch/howto/setup-cross-cluster-replication-opensearch.md

 - `<PROJECT_NAME>`: Aiven project name.
 - `<INTEGRATION_ID>`: ID of the `opensearch_cross_cluster_replication` integration.

-Deleting the integration transitions the follower cluster to a standalone service.
+Deleting the integration transitions the follower service to a standalone service.

 </TabItem>
 <TabItem value="Terraform" label="Terraform">

-To promote a follower cluster to standalone using [Terraform](/docs/tools/terraform), delete the `opensearch_cross_cluster_replication` integration from your configuration.
+To promote a follower service to standalone using [Terraform](/docs/tools/terraform), delete the `opensearch_cross_cluster_replication` integration from your configuration.

 ```hcl